hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `friendly_name` - (Optional) A descriptive name for the table.

+* `max_staleness`: (Optional) The maximum staleness of data that could be returned when the table (or stale MV) is queried.
+Staleness encoded as a string encoding of sql IntervalValue type.

 * `encryption_configuration` - (Optional) Specifies how the table should be encrypted.
     If left blank, the table will be encrypted with a Google-managed key; that process is transparent to the user.
 Structure is [documented below](#nested_encryption_configuration).